flightlesstux/aws-to-gcp-vpn-w-terraform/README.md

 ## Requirements

 - [Enable Compute Engine API](https://console.cloud.google.com/marketplace/product/google/compute.googleapis.com) if doesn't enable.
-- [Create Service account](https://console.cloud.google.com/iam-admin/serviceaccounts) with `Editor` role (or whatever you want) and export the key file.
+- [Create a Service account](https://console.cloud.google.com/iam-admin/serviceaccounts) with `Editor` role (or whatever you want) and export the key file.
-- [Create Cloud Google Storage Bucket](https://console.cloud.google.com/storage/create-bucket) for keep the terraform state.
-If you want, you can add your service account as a member to bucket OR [Create S3 Bucket](https://s3.console.aws.amazon.com/s3/bucket/create?region=eu-central-1) for keep the terraform state.
+- [Create Cloud Google Storage Bucket](https://console.cloud.google.com/storage/create-bucket) to keep the terraform state.
+If you want, you can add your service account as a member to bucket OR [Create S3 Bucket](https://s3.console.aws.amazon.com/s3/bucket/create?region=eu-central-1) for to the terraform state.
 - Check your [IAM Permissions](https://console.aws.amazon.com/iam/home) on AWS side.

 ## Usage